-Semantic parsing involves translating sentences into various kinds of formal representations such as lambda calculus or lambda-DCS.
-These representations' main feature is that they fully disambiguate the natural language and can effectively be treated like source code: executed to compute a result in the context of an environment such as a knowledge base.
+Semantic parsing involves translating sentences into various kinds of formal representations, with the goal of executing these to compute a result in the context of an environment such as a knowledge base.
 In this case, you will be dealing with the Geoquery dataset (Zelle and Mooney, 1996).
 Two examples from this dataset formatted as you'll be using are shown below: